shraa1/Base-SDK/README.md

 Please read licenses of the Third Party packages available within their respective directories.
 The DoTween (HOTween v2) package is used in the project.

+The Discord SDK is used in the project.